HaroonAzhar/HaroonAzhar.github.io/_posts/2017-08-24-enter_your_ticdcsd_vsvsstle_here.markdown

 There aren't many libraries for getting quotes, so I thought I'd make one as my portfolio project (*--*).

-The gem isn't just a library but it's comes with a fandy(fancy and handy) feature: a cli interface.Just head over to [my demo of the Quote Box gem](https://www.youtube.com/watch?v=2zV0mEUE8DY&t=7s) to learn how to use them.
+The gem isn't just a library but it's comes with a fandy(fancy and handy) feature: a cli interface.Just head over to [my demo of the Quote Box gem](https://www.youtube.com/watch?v=2zV0mEUE8DY&t=7s),to learn how to use the gem.

 You can also get the soure code from the my github project [repo](https://github.com/HaroonAzhar/quote-box-cli-app)